-OUR EMOTIONAL SUPPORT DOG, LOU
+OUR EMOTIONAL SUPPORT ANIMAL

-You may see him walking through the halls of our school, in and out of classrooms, helping to guide tours of prospective new students, or sneaking into a nearby office of a staff member he knows has a special treat in their drawer for him.
-He works closely with our behavioral and clinical team to support our students.
-Students are able to earn time one-on-one with Lou after exhibiting positive behavioral and academic choices in correlation with our ABA (Applied Behavioral Analysis) program.
+You may see him walking through the halls of our school, in and out of classrooms, helping to guide tours of prospective new students or sneaking into a nearby office of a staff member he knows has a special treat in their drawer for him.
+He works closely with our Behavioral and Clinical team to support our students.
+Students are able to earn time one-on-one with Lou after exhibiting positive behavioral and academic choices in correlation with our established ABA program.